elijahd16/Multi-Agent-DAO/README.md

 - [How to Run Locally](#how-to-run-locally)
 - [Directory Structure](#directory-structure)
 - [License](#license)

-## Overview

-This system extends a DAO with specialized AI agents that communicate through a shared-memory, event-driven architecture:

-- Users interact with agents via Discord channels using natural language commands
-- Agents register for specific event types via a central subscription registry
-- Updates are broadcast to all subscribed agents through a message broker
-- Agents acquire distributed locks when needed for critical operations
-- Treasury assets are managed using a Solana wallet in a Trusted Execution Environment
-- A reputation-based voting system gives users influence proportional to their contributions

 The four primary agents in this system are ProposalAgent (Pion), StrategyAgent (Kron), TreasuryAgent (Vela), and UserProfileAgent (Nova).